Domestic Violence Project Overview

 2L and 3L students are eligible to apply.
 There are no prerequisites, but some familiarity with domestic violence issues or domestic violence law is helpful.
 Family law and trial advocacy–either in the past or concurrently–can be useful.

 For more detailed information, please login to the Portal.
-A complete set of application instructions is posted approximately one month prior to the registration period for the upcoming semester.
+A complete set of application instructions is posted a few weeks prior to the registration period for the upcoming semester.

 - Friedman Fellowship Program